 When you apply for the PG Exam, you must provide evidence that you meet the qualifying experience requirements.
 Qualifying experience consists of varied, progressive, nonrepetitive, practical experience in geology and must be verified by a licensed geologist.
 See MN Rule 1800.3910 Subp 6 for details.

 How much experience you need depends upon the type of education you earned.
 See MN Rule 1800.3910 Subp.
 3(B) for details.
-Use the Employment History and Experience (EHE) form, which is part of the PG Application Form packet to document your experience.
+Use the Experience Reference form, which is part of the PG Application Form packet to document your experience.
 You must customize and send a copy to every supervisor verifying your experience.
 The completed form must be sent by the supervisor directly to the Board.

 In most instances, applicants must first pass the FG Exam and then the PG to be considered for licensure.